Reading Comprehension Multiple Choice Questions Exercise 7

 Question 16 |

-The famous film star John Wayne's real name was Marion Michael.
-Born in Iowa, the USA on 26 May 1907, he died on 11 June 1979 in Los Angeles.
-John's forty-year film life included over 250 films.
-As he was seen as a strong, large man who was quiet but mature, his real name, Marion, did not suit his acting career.
+The famous film star John Wayne's real name was Marion Michael Morrison.
+He was born in Iowa, USA, on 26 May 1907 and died on 11 June 1979 in Los Angeles.
+John's forty-year film career included over 250 films.
+As he was seen as a strong, large man who was quiet but mature, his real name, Marion, did not suit his acting persona.

 John Wayne _____.